ay-ay-vasilev/SDL2Game/README.md

 My plan:
 - Adapt the sword for the goblin actor and the shortsword for the human actor.
     * Draw in aseprite DONE
-    * Export spritesheets of hands
+    * Export spritesheets of hands DONE
+    * Rename front and back spritesheets to 0 and 1
     * Adapt attack animations for different weapon types (add to spritesheets and change the play animation method for WeaponComponent)
+    * Implement adding and removing Sprite objects when equipping weapons (adding WeaponComponents)

 - Add changing weapons.
 - Ranged weapon for player.